create3000/x3d-tidy/README.md

 ### -i *file* ...

 Set input file(s).
 This can be either a local file path or a URL.
-If there are less input files than output files, the last input file is uses for the remaining output files.
+If there are less input files than output files, the last input file is used for the remaining output files.

 ### -o *file* ...